Baanaaana/barcode-pi/README.md

 ## Printer Setup
-The system includes support for the Zebra ZD220 label printer.
+The system includes support for the Zebra ZPL label printer.
 To set up the printer:

-1. Connect the Zebra ZD220 printer to your Raspberry Pi via USB
+1. Connect the Zebra ZPL printer to your Raspberry Pi via USB

 2. Run the printer setup commands:
 ```bash